-19. Data Subjects shall access, request correction or deletion of data, block access to their data and oppose the usage of their data for specific purposes and request data controllers to permit usage of their data to a third party.
+19. Data subjects shall have the right to access, request correction or deletion of data, block access to their data and oppose the usage of their data for specific purposes and request data controllers to permit usage of their data to a third party.